Tadz1k/JARVIS/README.md

 # JARVIS

-My second project written for educational purposes.
+My second project inspired by Iron Man movie written for educational purposes.
 JARVIS - pseudo artificial intelligence.
 Jarvis is based on JSON files; the main core used to interpret the context (not intelligent!) and additional branches with prepared answers, which are selected randomly.
 To add a new function, complete the core and then the array of known functions in functions.py.
 You can communicate with Jarvis via a microphone or as a string test.